SquidIndustries/AndroidCarAudioDock/README.md

 ## Installation

 #### OS
+### Beaglebone Black
 if on beaglebone black, use Debian 7.2 image from [armf.com](http://www.armhf.com/index.php/boards/beaglebone-black/#wheezy)
 I used [this version](http://s3.armhf.com/debian/wheezy/bone/debian-wheezy-7.2-armhf-3.8.13-bone30.img.xz)

-Install to device and boot up into os.
+Install to device and boot up into os using [these directions](http://www.armhf.com/index.php/getting-started-with-ubuntu-img-file/).
 Then setup module dependancies

     sudo depmod -a -v "3.8.13-bone30"

+### Raspberry Pi

+Comming soon... should just need to install rasbian without desktop and follow directions from here.
+It might be necessary to uninstall pulseaudio and switch to alsa

+### Other

-From this point on, these directions should work on any debian based linux installation (including rasbian).
+From this point on, these directions should work on any debian based linux installation.
 You may need to remove pulseaudio and install alsa if its installed though.

 #### Update & Install Necessary Software
 Update OS